EnduIf/rive-web-component/readme.md

-> will pause the animation
+> Will pause the animation